-When shopping for a pond liner there is a larger perspective that is very important to consider: the impact of the cost of a pond liner on the total
+When shopping for a pond liner there is a larger perspective that is very important to consider beyond the retail price of the liners: the impact of the cost of a pond liner on the total

 price for building the pond or lake.
 While the price of sealing a pond requires several considerations, make sure the impact of the selected pond liner on the cost of the pond is estimated before deciding on which method to use to seal a pond.
 Logically, spending more on a pond liner in order to reduce the total pond construction budget is money very well spent.

 Three considerations for pond construction will be: is the pond going to require an underlayment and overlayment protection of the liner?
 What do these protective layers cost?
 How will the strength of the pond liner fare under pressure from large rock and equipment?
 How about ground settling and earthquakes?
 Finally, will the pond building contractor charge more to work with a more fragile pond liner material?

 Ultimately the selection of pond liner material will depend on the techniques and pond design talent of the pond builder.
 It is our professional experience that plastic or rubber pond liners are less expensive for very small ponds and enhanced soil or clay pond liners are more cost effective for lakes and large pond liners.
 With that said we do have our particular preference based on our pond designs for small ponds that are much more effective than common pond designs in use in the garden pond industry.
 Our particular design techniques utilize very elegant science instead of technology to create the highest value ponds and lakes, thus affecting only the portion of the public we serve.